jwcarr/eyekit/GUIDE.md

 Here are some areas of Eyekit that are currently underdeveloped:

-- Additional analytical measures (e.g. of saccades and regressions)
+- Additional reading measures (e.g. of saccades and regressions)
 - Awareness of different experimental paradigms
 - Creation of animations/videos
 - More convenient methods for collating results into dataframes etc.